joeberkovitz/qgis-compass-routes/README.md

 spacing that will be tolerated before a traced line is ended and a new one begun at the proper distance from the previous one.
 (Note that lines are traced from south to north, so the initial spacing is correct on the south side of the extent.)
-Providing zero for this parameter, forces lines to be generated continuously with no breaks and with unpredictable spacing on the north of the extent.
+Provide zero for this parameter to force lines to be generated continuously with no breaks, but with unpredictable spacing on the north of the extent.
+This is useful for visualizing the field over large areas.

-*Maximum variation error within a lines* specifies the largest error in magnetic variation that will be tolerated before a traced line is ended and a new one begun at the current point.
+*Maximum variation error within lines* specifies the largest error in magnetic variation that will be tolerated before a traced line is ended and a new one begun at the current point.
 This does not create a visual break, but does result in a new line object whose variation tool tip (or label, if desired) will remain accurate to within the given tolerance.
+Provide a zero value to disregard variation changes within a line.

 *Output layer* is a vector layer in which the results will be placed.
 The CRS of the layer is always EPSG:4326 regardless of the project CRS.